 Schools in the Area

-- Elementary: Joseph M. Demko, Leo Nickerson, Ronald Harvey, Bertha Kennedy Catholic School, École Father Jan
+- Elementary: Bertha Kennedy Catholic School, École Father Jan, Joseph M. Demko, Leo Nickerson, Ronald Harvey

-- Junior High: Joseph M. Demko, William D. Cuts
+- Junior High: École Secondaire Sainte Marguerite d’Youville (French Immersion), Joseph M. Demko, Vincent J. Maloney Catholic Junior High School, William D. Cuts

 - Close to Grey Nuns White Spruce Forest, Lois Hole Centennial Provincial Park, and Big Lake